BendJS/website/README.md

 Built with NextJS and open for the community to hack on!

-## Getting setup

-Clone this repository

-...
-Next steps to come

 ## How to use this repo

 - If you would like to make any changes to the main site, please feel free to create a new branch with your changes, make a PR and just let us know how/why/where, ect...